 Please click here for more information about the Climate Cafe Talks.

-IPC organized the webinar Salgın ve Toplum - "Salgın ve Toplum" Webinar Series: "Salgın Döneminde İklim, Enerji, Gıda ve Su" with the participation of Akgün İlhan, Barış Karapınar, Değer Saygın and Ümit Şahin on May 18.
+IPC organized the webinar Pandemic and Society Webinar Series: Climate, Energy, Food and Water during the Pandemic (Salgın ve Toplum - "Salgın ve Toplum: "Salgın Döneminde İklim, Enerji, Gıda ve Su") with the participation of Akgün İlhan, Barış Karapınar, Değer Saygın and Ümit Şahin on May 18.

 Please click here for the event.